vtalibov/SprintFTSA/README.md

 # SprintFTSA

-Script for bulk processing of FTSA/DSF data.
+Script for bulk processing of thermal shift assay (FTSA/DSF) data.
 Uses a simple GUI to prompt for input and output files.

 ### Data

-Written for .csv export of raw data from Biorad RT-PCR thermo cyclers, *e.g.* CFX96/CFX384; see input data example.
+Written for .csv export of data from Biorad RT-PCR thermo cyclers, *e.g.* CFX96/CFX384; see input data example.

 ### Data analysis

 Transition phase of the thermal denaturation curve and the corresponding temperature range are identified numerically, then the curve is approximated with 5-parametric logistic curve equation.
-The script outputs results data table to the specified directory together with data plots.
+The script outputs results table and the corresponding plots to a specified directory.

 ![](/Results_example/C4.png)